CarlosAMolina/microservice-apis-python/README.md

 ### Resolvers

-#### Query resolvers

 Resolvers are Python functions that implement the logic of a query or mutation.

-Resolvers let the server know how to produce a value for a type or an attribute.

-Resolvers are Python functions that know how to return a valid payload for a query.
+By convention, we prefix our resolvers’ names with `resolve_`.

 A resolver needs to be bound to its corresponding object type, we do it with decorators.
 Ariadne provides bindable classes for each GraphQL type: ObjectType, QueryType, MutationType, UnionType, InterfaceType and EnumType.

 To make Ariadne aware of our resolvers, we need to pass our bindable objects as an array to the `make_executable_schema()` function (see the `schema.py` file).

+#### Query resolvers

+Resolvers let the server know how to produce a value for a type or an attribute.

+Resolvers are Python functions that know how to return a valid payload for a query.

 #### Type resolvers